Generative AI in customer service: Use cases, benefits, and more

 What is generative AI in customer service?

-There are all sorts of different types of AI — and generative AI (often abbreviated to “gen AI”) is just one of them.
-Generative AI is a type of artificial intelligence that’s focused on creating (or, you know, generating) new content using patterns from user inputs or existing data.
+There are all sorts of different types of AI, and generative AI (often abbreviated to "gen AI") is just one of them.
+But it's the one reshaping how support teams work.

 While it requires some human intervention in terms of feeding inputs or training AI systems, the main value proposition of generative AI is that, once that foundation is set, it’ll do the rest of the legwork and create something for you.